Laser mode-hopping assisted all-optical single beam pulsed atomic magnetometer: Experimental results and discussion

+Second, the spatial inhomogeneity of the optical pumping profile needs to be considered.
+Due to light absorption, the optical pumping beam is attenuated along the beam propagation direction so that the optical pumping profile is spatially inhomogeneous.
+The measured optical pumping profile shown in the top panel of Fig.~\ref{fig:modehopeff} (b) is a kind of spatially averaged values.
+The analysis considering the spatially inhomogeneous optical pumping profile will give more accurate results.
+Additionally, we obtained the semi-theoretical result with the step-function-like optical pumping profile, as depicted by the blue solid line in Fig.~\ref{fig:peak}~(a).
+In contrast to the experimental result and the semi-theoretical result with the triangular function like optical pumping profile, the relative FID amplitude increases with increasing modulation depth.

+Interestingly, the experimental data lie between two semi-theoretical results.
+We can conjecture that the real optical pumping profile lies between the triangular function and the step function.

-We estimate the sensitvity of our magnetometer based on the laser mode-hopping assisted optical pumping.
-We measured Larmor frequencies at a repetiton rate of 1 kHz by using the commercial frequency counter.
+We estimate the sensitivity of our magnetometer based on the laser mode-hopping assisted optical pumping.
+In order to further decrease the effect of the unwanted external magnetic field and to increase the uniformity of the magnetic field, we applied the 4 layered \(\mu\)-metal shield (MS-1, Twinleaf) instead of the small home-made 2 layered \(\mu\)-metal shield which were used to test the functionality of the laser mode-hopping.
+After applying the bias magnetic field along the z-axis of the magnetic shield, we measured Larmor frequencies at a repetition rate of 1 kHz by using the commercial frequency counter.
 The measured Larmor frequencies were converted into the magnitude of the magnetic field by diving the Larmor frequencies by the gyromagnetic ratio of $^{87}$Rb.
-Finally, the amplitude spectral density (ASD) of the magnitude of the magnetic field was obtained.
-The inset of Figure~\ref{fig:sensitivity}~(a) shows averaged ASD of 1000 shots of the FID signal when the beam intensity after passing through the atomic vapor cell was 0.9 mW.
-Fig.~\ref{fig:sensitivity}~(a) shows the sensitivity of our magnetometer obtained by measuring almost 5 sec.
-We acheived a sensitivity of 5.57 pT/Hz$^{1/2}$, mainly limited by the performance of the frequency counter.
-We note that a sensitivity of 3.77 pT/Hz$^{1/2}$ was obtained in the laser power of 1.4 mW where the FID signal was partially a square-like wave due to the saturation of the BPD.

-The measured sensitivity is mainly limited by the amplitude noise in the frequency counter.
-Considering a damped oscillation with a RMS amplitude noise $\delta y$, the amplitude noise is converted into a frequency error via the slew rate at the threshold.
-When the frequency is estimated by averaging the time intervals between the zero-crossing time stamps (mean frequency model of frequency counter), the deviation of the magnetic field error $\rho_{fc}$ averaged over the measurement time of $T_m$ is written by
+Finally, the amplitude spectral density (ASD) of the magnitude of the magnetic field was calculated as shown in Fig.~\ref{fig:sensitivity} (a).
+The magnetic field noise floor level is 0.6 pT/Hz$^{1/2}$ at a magnetic field of 27 $\mu$T, as depicted by the red dashed line in Fig.~\ref{fig:sensitivity} (a).

+In order to observe the magnetic field noise floor limited by the frequency counting method based on the linear regression of zero-crossing times, we obtained the ASDs as a function of Larmor frequencies.
+The Larmor frequency changes depending on the current flowing in the bias coil.
+When the frequency is extracted from the linear regression of zero-crossing times, the magnetic field noise can be calculated as